-- (b) You have to make sure that all the CHARMM atom types of the new residue type occur in the MASS records at the beginning of the topology library: Add your entry at the end of the MASS list if necessary.
-If you added any new CHARMM atom types, you also have to add them to the radii libraries, 'modlib/radii.lib' and 'modlib/radii14.lib', and to the solvation library, 'modlib/solv.lib'.
-The first two libraries list the atomic radii for the different topology models, for the long range and 1-4 non-bonded soft-sphere terms, respectively.
-The full names of the files that are used during calculation are given by the environment variables \$RADII_LIB and \$RADII14_LIB. - (c) Optionally, you can add the residue entry to the library of Modeller topology models, 'modlib/models.lib'.
+(b) You have to make sure that all the CHARMM atom types of the new residue type occur in the MASS records at the beginning of the topology library: Add your entry at the end of the MASS list if necessary.
+If you added any new CHARMM atom types, you also have to add them to the radii library, 'modlib/radii.lib' and to the solvation library, 'modlib/solv.lib'.
+The radii library lists the atomic radii for the different topology models, for the long range non-bonded soft-sphere term.
+The full name of the file that is used during calculation is given by the environment variable \$RADII_LIB.
+Note that CHARMM atom type names can be no longer than four characters!
+Any name longer than that in these files will be silently truncated.

+- (c) Optionally, you can add the residue entry to the library of MODELLER topology models, 'modlib/models.lib'.
 The runtime version of this library is specified by the environment variable \$MODELS_LIB.
 This library specifies which subsets of atoms in the residue are used for each of the possible topologies.
 Currently, there are 10 topologies selected by Topology.submodel (3 is default):

-'''

-1

-ALLH

-all atoms
+- 1 ALLH all atoms

-2

-POL

-polar hydrogens only
+- 2 POL polar hydrogens only

-3

-HEAV

-non-hydrogen atoms only
+- 3 HEAV non-hydrogen atoms only

-4

-MCCB

-non-hydrogen mainchain (N, C, CA, O) and CB atoms
+- 4 MCCB non-hydrogen mainchain (N, C, CA, O) and CB atoms

-5

-MNCH

-non-hydrogen mainchain atoms only
+- 5 MNCH non-hydrogen mainchain atoms only

-6

-MCWO

-non-hydrogen mainchain atoms without carbonyl O
+- 6 MCWO non-hydrogen mainchain atoms without carbonyl O

-7

-CA

-CA atoms only
+- 7 CA CA atoms only

-8

-MNSS

-non-hydrogen mainchain atoms and disulfide bonds
+- 8 MNSS non-hydrogen mainchain atoms and disulfide bonds

-9

-CA3H

-reduced model with a small number of sidechain interaction centers
+- 9 CA3H reduced model with a small number of sidechain interaction centers

-10

-CACB

-CA and CB atoms only
+- 10 CACB CA and CB atoms only

-'''